codemosec/WhiteListUself/README-eng.md

 ## Project Origins

 This project is based on [webwhitelist-for-minecraft](https://github.com/xiaoqiannb/webwhitelist-for-minecraft) created by xiaoqiannb.
-We have extended the original functionality with additional features including [list your major additions or changes].
+We have extended the original functionality with additional features.
 We express our gratitude to the original author for their valuable work that served as the foundation for this project.
 ## 📋 Introduction